CNL Wiki

 Cued recall #

-Participants are shown 6 images with questions and must verbally answer the onscreen question.
 The image and question are onscreen for 10 seconds.
 The participant is given 45 seconds to respond, but encouraged to continue after that if possible.
-Once the participant has finished recalling they can click to move on to the next question.

-Cued recall questions:
+24 cued recall questions:

 • Where does Chloe work and what upsets her about Jack?